 (f) use language, make suggestions, offer advice or act in ways which is inappropriate, offensive or abusive, that may cause shame, humiliation, belittling or degrading in nature;

-(g) spend excessive or unnecessary time alone or taking a beneficiary to a location where they may be alone with that beneficiary, away from others, behind closed doors or in a secluded area;
+(g) pend excessive or unnecessary time alone or taking a beneficiary to a location where they may be alone with that beneficiary, away from others, behind closed doors or in a secluded area;

 (h) condone or participate in behaviour with or towards beneficiaries which may be illegal, unsafe or abusive; including practising harmful traditional practices (e.g. early and forced marriage, female genital mutilation or cutting), spiritual or ritualistic abuse (including voodoo, witchcraft);